iron-software/IronXL-Examples/how-to/edit-workbook-metadata/README.md

 <hr>

-## Editable and Accessible Metadata Properties
+## Metadata Properties Overview

-While you can edit several metadata fields, some are only accessible for viewing.
-Below is a detailed list of the properties:
+While you can edit many metadata properties, some can only be accessed for reading.
+Below is a categorization of the metadata properties that can be edited or just retrieved:

-#### Editable or Modifiable and Accessible
+### Editable and Retrievable Properties
   - Author
   - Comments
   - LastPrinted
   - Keywords and Category
-  - Created and ModifiedDate
+  - Creation and Modification Dates
   - Subject and Title

-#### Accessible Only
+### Read-Only Properties
   - ApplicationName
   - CustomProperties
   - Company